techidaily/site-games-able/source/_posts/integration-tutorial-controller-phone-combo.md

  Put your controller in pairing mode by holding the Create and PS buttons down simultaneously.
 It should only take around three seconds before your controller light starts flashing to indicate it is in pairing mode.

- If you're unsure[what the DualSense Create button is](https://www.makeuseof.com/ps5-create-button/) , it's the small oval button on the left side of the touchpad.
+ If you're unsure [what the DualSense Create button is](https://www.makeuseof.com/ps5-create-button/) , it's the small oval button on the left side of the touchpad.

 ![a playstation 5 controller held in someone's hands](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/01/a-playstation-5-controller-held-in-someone-s-hands.jpg)